Emerging-AI/ENOVA/README.md

 enova pilot run --model mistralai/Mistral-7B-Instruct-v0.1 --hf_proxy xxx
 ```

-> [!NOTE]
->
-> * First, we use docker-compose to start grafana, prometheus, opentelmentry-collector, tempo, dcgm modules.
-> * Second, we start a streamlit webui service.
-> * Third, we launch the llm server with default vllm backend.

 > [!TIP]
 >
-> * The default port of LLM service is 9199.
+> - The default port of LLM service is 9199.
-> * The default port of grafana server is 32827.
+> - The default port of grafana server is 32827.
-> * The default port of LLM webUI server is 8501.
+> - The default port of LLM webUI server is 8501.
-> * The default port of ENOVA application server is 8182.
+> - The default port of ENOVA application server is 8182.

 2. Check Deployed LLM service via ENOVA Application Server: